xmos/lib_awe/doc/user_guide/index.rst

 To support audio streaming an audio transport thread provides a channel interface to the Audio Weaver awe_audioImportSamples() and awe_audioExportSamples() functions.
 The purpose of this thread is to simplify connection to XMOS audio streaming components and user application logic and allows placement of the user selected application logic on different tiles.

 Finally, a tuning thread is provided which abstracts away the awe_packetProcess() function calls and provides a channel API and again provides a channel based interface allowing placement of control to be on a different tile.
+In AWE language, this provides a ``tuning interface`` which is different from a ``control interface`` in that the control interface uses function calls.
+The same functionality is available for both AWE approaches however for the XCORE port the ``tuning interface`` method is default since it allows logic to be placed on a remote tile which does not share the memory space with the AWE tile.

 All of the above threads for the core lib_awe need to be placed on the same tile.
 Since the majority of one tile's RAM and threads are used by lib_awe it is typical to dedicate one tile to lib_awe and use the other tile for application logic.
 However, low-memory usage tasks such as I2S may also be placed on the lib_awe tile (when required by hardware IO constraints) and this is demonstrated in the USB Audio Example.